Independent Antique & Vintage Jewellery Workshop · 1860s-1960s

 incl. influenced period of Napoleon III (1850-1875)

-When her husband Prince Albert passed away, she entered a period of deep mourning.
-This ushered in the popularity of mourning jewelry, often set with dark onyx and featuring macabre motifs such as skulls and skeletons.
+When the Queen's husband Prince Albert passed away, Victoria entered a period of deep mourning.
+This ushered in the popularity of mourning jewellery, featuring macabre motifs such as skulls, snakes, skeletons, and Egyptian revival symbols of the after-death world.

-incl. the early influence of Arts & Crafts and early post-WWI period in Mourning Jewellery
+incl. the influence of Arts & Crafts and early post-WWI period in Mourning Jewellery

 Hand-crafting techniques such as enameling became immensely popular during this period.
 Opal, agate, moonstone, and amber were among the most common gemstones used.

-The jewelry styles of the forties, fifties, and sixties were heavily influenced by the Modernist movement.
-Shapes and motifs inspired by science and space exploration appeared in jewelry.
-Animal designs became extremely detailed, and colored stones grew in use and popularity.
+The jewellery styles of the fifties, and sixties were heavily influenced by the Modernist movement.
+Shapes and motifs inspired by science and space exploration appeared in jewellery.
+Animal designs became extremely detailed, and coloured stones grew in use and popularity.
 Many mid-century pieces were bold and bright, and drew the eye with textured metals and jagged lines.
+At the same time, the minimalism returns to the pedestal.

 CHIOSCHETTO CATALOG